 It’s all invented

-I first read Ben and Roz Zanders’ extraordinary book The Art of Possibility around the time when I was getting my first business started.
-I’ve read it many times since then, and I always take something new away.
+I first read Ben and Roz Zander’s extraordinary book The Art of Possibility around the time when I started my first business.
+I’ve read it many times since then, and I always take away something new.

 The book starts with a brain-bending chapter: “It’s All Invented.”